rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [Clovux](https://clovux.net/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.
 Make sure your remote address is 'auto' and your bedrock address is your server IP.)
 * [Consulhosting](https://consulhosting.nl/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.)
 * [Craft-Hosting](https://craft-hosting.ru/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port; note that this provider appears to only provide service in Russia.)
-* [CubedHost](https://cubedhost.com/) (Get Geyser a plugin.
-Use the same address as your Java server for the Bedrock address in your config.
-See [here](https://cubedhost.com/help/en/articles/4632618-how-can-bedrock-players-join-my-java-edition-server) for specific instructions.)
 * [Dashflo.net](https://dashflo.net/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port, or buy a dedicated IP address to support a different port.)
 * [DedicatedMC](https://dedicatedmc.io/) (Get Geyser as a plugin.
 Need to ask to open the default bedrock port.)
 * [EnviroMC](https://enviromc.host/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.)